Mertyandimata/DiaSyncPrivacyPolicy/PP.md

 ## 1. Introduction

 Welcome to DiaSync.
 We are committed to protecting your personal information and your right to privacy.
-If you have any questions or concerns about our policy or our practices with regards to your personal information, please contact us at [contact email].
+If you have any questions or concerns about our policy or our practices with regards to your personal information.
 This Privacy Policy governs the privacy policies and practices of our DiaSync Application, hereinafter referred to as 'Application'.
 Please read our Privacy Policy carefully as it will help you make informed decisions about sharing your personal information with us.

 ## 2. Information We Collect